 Sandy beaches highlight the entire area, bordering warm, calm waters.
 The city sits at the top of a giant cove, and the San Carlos coastline actually runs east and west, rather than north and south.
 In town, the 1.5 miles (2 kms) of beaches are mostly behind oceanfront homes and buildings.
 But as soon as you leave town heading down the coast, you’ll encounter over 3 miles (4.9 kms) of beautiful, uninterrupted beach.
 Heading north, it’s just as beautiful.

 San Carlos is a noted diving destination, with visibilities commonly in excess of 100 feet (31 meters) and sometimes over 200 feet (61 meters).
-It’s also a sportfishing destination and a good place for boaters, with two good marinas.
+It’s also a sportfishing destination and a good place for boaters.

 It’s an easy drive down Highway 15 from Arizona, on what they call the “Hassle Free Highway.”
 (The hassle-free label refers to absence of vehicle permits and customs… not the absence of speed limit enforcement.)